G1ll0u/Millenaire-fixes/README.md

-# Millénaire-fixes
+# Millénaire-[NAME NOT FOUND ALREADY]
 **Millénaire add-on that tweaks and eventually fixes some Millénaire incompatibilities with mods.**

 This is not a new custom culture, it modifies existing ones.
-I will maybe support modded ones but the priority is on norman culture for the moment
+I will maybe support modded ones but my priority is on norman culture for the moment

 # Introduction
 I discovered a lot of things about how Millénaire cultures customization works and found that we can make this mod even more interesting.

 What I do here will eventually get documented in https://github.com/G1ll0u/Millenaire-documentation

-## What will it do ?
+## What will this add-on do ?
-My main gameplay is creating custom controlled villages and assign my own buildings to millagers.
-But I also play with Millénaire world generation on and noticed problems in both sides, and some can be fixed.

 **Highest priority**
 * Fix some modded blocks preventing placing buildings (considered as dangerous so they won't build)